hrrytech92/hrrytech92/README.md

 ---

-I😄 possess extensive and rich knowledge of all software such as Website, Blockchain and more for over 8 years.
+I😄 possess extensive and rich knowledge of all software such as Website application and more for over 8 years.

 I have worked on numerous projects from concept to completion.
 Leads all stages of various technical projects, computer programming and business finance experience.

-Work with the Agile methodology and have experience with the following tools JIRA, Trello and GitHub.
+Work with the Agile/Scrum methodology and have experience with the following tools JIRA, Trello and GitHub.

-Especially I have some Devops engineering using Docker, AWS AppSync, AWS EC2, AWS Lambda, AWS S3, AWS RDS, etc.
+Especially I have some Devops engineering using Docker, AWS, GCP.

 Be brave.
 It's never too late to make the world a better place.

-follow me! 🤔
+Follow me! 🤔

 📫 How to reach me: webdevguy85@gmail.com